Discover Our Bed and Breakfast in California’s Gold Country

 In each guestroom is a binder telling the story of the Lockes moving to California, building the house and barn, and establishing the village of Lockeford.
 As most of the furnishings in the house are Locke family pieces, guests have the sense of how the pioneers, as well as Dr. Locke’s descendants, lived in the house.
 Guests can explore the books, photographs, artifacts, and art of the more than one-hundred fifty years the house has welcomed visitors.
 Spending time in the garden – set against the backdrop of the Sierra Foothills in the distance — fills the senses with the beauty and scents of trees, flowers, and herbs that have been nurtured over the years.

-Dr. Locke had gas piped in, electricity installed and solar power.
-Nowadays internet service, satellite television, and computer access add to guests’ convenience for business or pleasure travel.
+Dr. Locke had gas piped in and electricity installed.
+Nowadays solar power, internet service, satellite television, and computer access add to guests’ convenience for business or pleasure travel.

 Other Awards and Accolades